CIMR-Algos/MultiParameter_ATBD_V2/book/introduction_purpose_scope.md

 algorithm is coming from a potential divergent state.
 This is when {term}`AMSR2` and {term}`SMOS` have different overflight times.
 This may lead to inconsistent results with higher residuals and may even prevent convergence of the retrieval.
-At the moment daily means are used as input, which is only reliable for a stable atmospheric and surface state.
+For this document daily means are used as input, which is only reliable for a stable atmospheric and surface state.